Valley Forge National Park

 School Groups can enjoy one of four great programs.
 Soldier Life: The Revolutionary Soldier explores the life and the motives of the Patriot soldier.
 Fortifying the Camp: Redoubts and Entrenchments gives insight into how Valley Forge and other camps were protected.
 George Washington: The Soldier, The Man is an in-depth look at the father of our nation.
 Small Things Forgotten: Exploring Material Culture shows how archaeology helps us uncover the past.
 A video is available for use in school, and teachers are encouraged to visit the park before bringing their groups.

 Hours: Visitor Center & Washington's HQ open daily, 9am - 5pm.
 Ten-Mile Driving Tour open daily, 6am - 10pm.
 Washington Memorial Chapel open 10 am to 5 pm Monday through Saturday, 1 pm to 5 pm Sunday.
 Closed Thanksgiving, Christmas and New Year's Day.
+Call to confirm before visiting or see the official website linked above.

 Admission: